bf4/webtrees/phpGedView/modules/googlemap_readme.txt

    is needed to protect the original config.php for people who already installed this module)

+NOTE:
+CHECK YOUR GOOGLEMAP CONFIG.PHP!
+There was a typo in the original config.php.
+Instead of _ZOOM it said _ZOON.
+Correct this to get your map working!

 Configuration of the Googlemap module can be done through the Googlemap configuration page.
 When logged into PGV as administrator you will see a "Manage"-link just below the map.
 Click on this link and the Configuration page